Improving Topaz Park

 The new skate and bike parks are expected to be open for use in summer 2022.

 SERVICE UPDATE: The public washrooms and parking lot near Topaz Avenue and Blanshard Street are closed for the duration of construction on the skate and bike parks.
 Public washrooms and parking are available on the east side of the park off Glasgow Street.

 Artificial Turf Sport Field Replacement Project

-The City is working with consultants and community stakeholders to design and construct the expanded artificial turf sport field.
-The new facility will include a full-size soccer pitch, youth-sized multi-purpose field, softball field, sport lighting, and other amenities such as dugouts, player shelters, a backstop and spectator seating.
-The softball field will replace one that will be displaced by the construction of the new skate park.
+The City is working with a team of consultants and community stakeholders to replace and expand the artificial turf sport field (Finlayson Field) at Topaz Park.
+This project will expand the current field capacity by including a full-size soccer pitch, youth-size multi-purpose field and softball diamond.
+The project will also include improved field support amenities such as player shelters, a backstop and spectator seating.
+The softball diamond will replace one that will be displaced by the construction of a new skate and bike park in the southern portion of the park.

 Topaz Park Improvement Project Background

 In 2017-2018, the City worked with the community to create an improvement plan for Topaz Park.
 This long-term plan will guide improvements to Topaz Park over 10 years, including renovating existing park infrastructure, adding new types of amenities, and updating the park to support broad community use.
 The Topaz Park Improvement Plan was approved by Council in June 2018.